haroonhublikar12/Self-driving-Car-Using-Machine-Learning-and-Neural-Networks/docs/Software_Setup.md

 4. Open any web browser in your laptop/desktop, and copy paste this IP address ``192.168.55.1:8888`` in the search bar
 5. Sign in using the default password ``jetson``
+6. Please note: we will be running jetson nano on head-less mode (meaning you won't need display, keyboard and mouse to program your jetson nano).
+Also never connect your jetson nano to any display, doing this will require you to go through the above process (Power on and connect over USB) again.

 ## Step 2 - Connect JetRacer to WiFi